Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

     (You may be wondering why we need to do this division after multiplying with `UNITY_MATRIX_P` in this geometry shader, but not in the vertex shader in the "Occlusion" section.
 The reason is simple: the hardware does it for you after the vertex shader, but we're not in the vertex shader any more!)

-[^10]: I hate having to search my entire filesystem to find this texture in any of the four projects that use it every time I need it.
-That's the sole reason I'm including it here.
-[^11]: It would be slightly better to have the vertex shader convert to world space, but that's bad for presentation purposes.
+[^10]: It would be slightly better to have the vertex shader convert to world space, but that's bad for presentation purposes.

 {:/nomarkdown}